Top-rated movers to make your Raleigh to Tucson move easy

 - Tucson is considered to be less safe than Raleigh with a score of 45.57 vs Raleigh’s 60.13.

-- Air quality in Tucson is good, and in Raleigh it's moderate.
+- Air quality in Tucson is Good, and in Raleigh it’s Moderate.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: Arizona does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Tucson